vodquang96/django-anymail/docs/esps/sendgrid.rst

       webhook :attr:`message_id` will fall back to "smtp-id" when "anymail_id" isn't present.)

-**Single Reply-To**
-  SendGrid's v3 API only supports a single Reply-To address.

-  If your message has multiple reply addresses, you'll get an :exc:`~anymail.exceptions.AnymailUnsupportedFeature` error---or if you've enabled :setting:`ANYMAIL_IGNORE_UNSUPPORTED_FEATURES`, Anymail will use only the first one.

 **Invalid Addresses**
   SendGrid will accept *and send* just about anything as a message's :attr:`from_email`.
 (And email protocols are